QSMV Dominion Monarch: Three times around the world

 At Singapore Shaw, Savill and Albion had Dominion Monarch drydocked and her engines stripped down for overhaul, but on 7 December Japan attacked Pearl Harbor and the next day it invaded Hong Kong and Malaya.
 Japanese forces rapidly gained air superiority and mounted increasing air raids on Singapore.
-Dominion Monarchs engines had been dismantled, but her Chief Engineer and crew rapidly got them reassembled and on 10 December she sailed for the relative safety of New Zealand.
-Two months later in the Battle of Singapore most of the troops that she had taken to Singapore were either killed or captured and spent the next three and a half years as PoWs of the Japanese.
+Dominion Monarchs engines had been dismantled, but her chief engineer and crew rapidly got them reassembled and on 10 December she sailed for the relative safety of New Zealand.
+Two months later in the Battle of Singapore most of the troops that she had taken to Singapore were either killed or captured and spent the next three and a half years as prisoners of war of the Japanese.

 Dominion Monarch reached Auckland on 22 December and spent Christmas 1941 and New Year 1942 there.
 On 8 January she left carrying 1,157 troops to Britain.
 Again she crossed the Pacific and passed through the Panama Canal, and on 3 February she reached Halifax to await a convoy.
 On 11 February she and the Royal Mail Lines troop ship left with three destroyers as Convoy NA 3 to the Firth of Clyde.
 Dominion Monarch continued to Liverpool, arrived on 19 February and stayed in port 27 days for repairs.